Basilica of Our Lady of Brebières

 The Basilica of Our Lady of Brebières, is a Roman Catholic minor Basilica designed by Edmond Duthoit in 1897.
 The structure was completely destroyed during shelling in World War I and rebuilt by the original architect's son Louis Duthoit from 1927 to 1931.

 The Golden Virgin sculpture designed by Albert Roze sits atop the dome of the Basilica and became an object of fascination during World War I.

-Pope Leo XIII granted a decree of canonical coronation to the venerated image in 19 June 1901.
+Pope Leo XIII granted a decree of canonical coronation to the venerated image on 19 June 1901.
 Pious legends among soldiers at the time claimed a supernatural prophecy that when a German missile hits the prominent Marian statue above the church, the First World War would finally end.

 History

 18 July 1916: The Golden Virgin hanging from the Church of Notre Dame in Albert.
 The soldiers' legend said that when the Virgin, which had been hit by German fire, fell, the war would end.

 The Basilica started out as a parish church.
 In the 11th century many Catholics made pilgrimages to the parish church on the site to see a statue called "Our Lady of the Ewes" according to legend it had been found by a shepherd in the Middle Ages.
 Catholics passed around rumors of miracles related to the statue.
 In 1834 Pope Gregory XVI noticed the growth of the statue's legend and built a larger church at the location.
 Throughout the years grander churches were built and finally the Basilica of Our Lady of Brebières.
 A new large statue of Marian Art entitled The Golden Virgin was attached to the dome.

 Construction on the Basilica began in 1885 and lasted until 1897.
 It was constructed with stone and red brick: the bell tower rises more than 200 ft.
 In 1901 Pope Leo XIII consecrated the church and, seeing the Golden Virgin, he called the Basilica the "Lourdes of the North".
 The sculpture was fastened to the 76 m bell tower.